solislemuslab/HighDimMixedModels.jl/README.md

 [![codecov](https://codecov.io/github/solislemuslab/HighDimMixedModels.jl/graph/badge.svg?token=BAF8P78SUS)](https://codecov.io/github/solislemuslab/HighDimMixedModels.jl)

 ## Overview
-HighDimMixedModels.jl is a package for fitting regularized linear mixed-effect models.
+HighDimMixedModels.jl is a package for fitting regularized linear mixed-effect models on high-dimensional omics data.
 These models can be used to analyze hierarchical, high dimensional data, especially useful for situations in which the number of predictors exceeds the number of samples ($p > n$).

 For fitting the model, the package implements the coordinate gradient descent algorithm found in